 The translator will place the resultant java files below <java project source>.
-To translate calls to the .NET libraries the translator will use the translation templates found below NetFramework and it will write some additional diagnostics to the terminal.
-Increasing amounts of diagnostics are output as the debug parameter is increased from 1 to 10.
+The translator will use the translation templates found below the NetFramework sub-directory to translate calls to the .NET libraries.
+It will write diagnostics to the terminal, increasing amounts of diagnostics are output as the debug parameter is increased from 0 to 10.